-The Google My Business listing and featured image is usually the first thing a potential customer notices when they search for a business online.
+The Google Business Profile (formerly Google My Business) and featured image is usually the first thing a potential customer notices when they search for a business online.
 As such, it plays an important role in shaping a business’s online presence and reflects directly on business or brand reputation.

-Any failure to regulate the content displayed on a local business listing can leave the business susceptible to some rather embarrassing situations, as seen with this image for a Bed Bath & Beyond Google My Business listing in Dallas.
+Any failure to regulate the content displayed on a local business listing can leave the business susceptible to some rather embarrassing situations, as seen with this image for a Bed Bath & Beyond Google Business Profile in Dallas.
 Here’s what happened:

-Recently one of my friends was searching via their smartphone for the closest Bed Bath & Beyond and ran across this as the featured image on Google My Business.
+Recently one of my friends was searching via their smartphone for the closest Bed Bath & Beyond and ran across this as the featured image on Google Business Profile.
 Surprised as she was, she texted it to me immediately because she knows I’m passionate about servicing local businesses.

 Thankfully, you can learn from this mistake and prevent a similar slip-up from affecting your business or a business you represent online.

-Take Action To Prevent a Google My Business Photo Disaster
+Take Action To Prevent a Google Business Profile Photo Disaster

-Step 1: Take Control of the Google My Business Listing
+Step 1: Take Control of the Google Business Profile Listing

-First things first: claim the Google My Business listing – if you haven’t already done so.
+First things first: claim the Google Business Profile – if you haven’t already done so.
 This ensures no one else will falsely claim the listing, and allows you to verify and update the contact information, business details, location, and images for consistency across the web.

 Step 2: Upload High-Quality, Real-World Images